Ramos refuses to retaliate after Lovren jibe

 "I've always been the first to put my foot in the mud.
 I'd invite a lot of people to spend a day with me and to see how I live football and so that, when they speak, they know what they're talking about."

-Spain faces Croatia in the Nations League on Friday (AEDT), a match in which Jordi Alba is set to make his first appearance since Luis Enrique was appointed, having won back his place in the squad.
+Spain face Croatia in the Nations League on Thursday, a match in which Jordi Alba is set to make his first appearance since Luis Enrique was appointed, having won back his place in the squad.

 "He's one of the best left-backs in the world," Ramos said of his team-mate.
 "It's a joy [he is back] because he's a great friend.
 He can give us a lot because of the great level he's at."